Fudan-iGEM/2025-wiki/pages/safety.md

     </div>
 </div>

-### Laboratory Safety
+## Part I: Laboratory Safety

-Laboratory safety is an essential part of every iGEM project, underscoring its critical importance.
+Laboratory safety is an essential part of every iGEM project, which underscores its critical importance.

-Through our literature review, we became convinced that lab safety is a field that deserves far more systematic attention.
+Through our literature research, we became convinced that lab safety is a field that deserves far more systematic attention.
 Every year, accidents occur in laboratories worldwide—some causing minor injuries, others posing serious risks to life.
 Yet, we were surprised to see that while many iGEM teams touch on this topic, they often limit their discussion to listing safety trainings or regulations, without providing a structured or holistic perspective on lab safety.

 At Fudan iGEM 2025, we set out to go beyond this.
 Our aim is to develop practical models and solutions that can improve laboratory safety and serve as a lasting reference for future teams working in this important area.